akhil1194/class/readme.md

 1893373 sai krishna akula : all is well

+1892980 Pramodh: go goa gone
 1892980 Pramodh: like a thunder..!

-1894098 akbarjeet:god is every
+1894098 akbarjeet:god is everywhere

+1892980 Pramodh: like a thunder..!
 1893567 vamshi krishna vasa  i am the best ...!
-1893739 jagdeepsharma: best
+1893476 inder: life is nothing without challenges